approov/quickstart-android-java-retrofit/SECRET-PROTECTION.md

 ```
 Note, on Windows you need to substitute \ for / in the above command.

-> **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time as elapsed.
+> **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.
 During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the APK each time you modify it.

 [Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Play Store.
 Note that you may also need to apply specific [Android Obfuscation](https://approov.io/docs/latest/approov-usage-documentation/#android-obfuscation) rules for your app when releasing it.